Esylus/Coding-Standards/3_TestingStandards.md

 * System testing testers are concentrated on finding bugs/defects based on software application behaviour, software design and expectations of the end user.
 * System testing is typically performed by the development team or a closely related QA team.

-**With over 50 different types of System Testing, what types of system testing should testers use?
-It depends.**
+**With over 50 different types of System Testing, what factors should be considered in choosing tests?**

 * Who the tester works for - Methods used by large companies are different than those used by smaller ones.
 * Time available for testing - Time is often what limits us to using only the types that are most relevant for the project.